-The months march on throughout the year and already know half-term is here complete with the inevitable clock change weekend.
+October in Moray arrives as the months march on and already know half-term is here complete with the inevitable clock change weekend.

 Half term brings a busy period to this part of Scotland as parents from all over the world visit children at the nearby Gordonstoun School and take the time to tour Scotland together.